If you have PCOS you know that it can feel like it’s impossible to lose weight.

 Medications that fall into the GLP-1 agonist category are particularly effective for those with PCOS as they have been shown to help with weight loss, lower insulin levels and promote normal testosterone levels.

-Certain medications like Saxenda have been shown to help patients lose up to 10% of their body weight over a several month period.
+Certain medications like Saxenda have been shown to help patients lose up to 10% of their body weight over several months.

 These results can be enhanced if used in conjunction with the other therapies in this weight loss guide.